ryandward/CV/README.md

 * Created statistical pipelines analyzing next-generation sequencing data from random transposon mutant (Tn-seq) libraries to identify core genomes in *Escherichia coli* and *Acinetobacter baumannii*
 * Designed data visualization techniques to identify gene targets and functional pathways from chemical genomics screens in *Bacillus subtilis*
 * Developed software to facilitate Mobile-CRISPRi guide design for programmable gene knockdown in bacteria.

 **Pietrasiak Lab**
 *New Mexico State University*
 Research Assistant, Fall 2018 – Summer 2019
 * Extracted and assessed DNA from cyanobacteria as part of a project funded by the Joint Genome Institute to understand phylogenetic relationships and photosynthetic pigment evolution

-**Pietrasiak Lab**
-*New Mexico State University*
-Staff Researcher, 2018-2019
-* Extracted and assessed DNA from cyanobacteria as part of a project funded by the Joint Genome Institute to understand phylogenetic relationships and photosynthetic pigment evolution

 **Schmitz Lab**
 *University of Georgia*